Uperodon rohani

 Uperodon rohani, commonly known as Rohan's globular frog, is a species of Microhylid frog.
 It is endemic to Sri Lanka.

 Etymology

-It was named after Rohan Pethiyagoda, a scientist who is renowned for his works on Sri Lankan fishes and amphibians, among others.
+It was named after scientist Rohan Pethiyagoda, known for his works on Sri Lankan fishes and amphibians, among others.

 Taxonomy

 It was previously considered conspecific with Uperodon variegatus, but was separated in 2018.
 The genetic difference between them is large, around 2.8%.